SlugBot/web/guide.md

 A set channel can be unset using `!setchannel <channel> reset`.
 ​
-## Setting Roles For SlugBot to Use:
+## Setting Roles For SlugBot to Use
 Use the `!setrole` command to see what roles can be set for SlugBot's use.
 You will want to create the roles you plan for SlugBot to use first, then set them using `!setrole <role to set> <role name>`.
 For example, create a role in Server Settings called 'Newcomer' and assign it as the global role with `!setrole global newcomer`.

 * The set `global` role is given to every member when they join the server.
 This will be applied to members retroactively - any existing member without the role will be given it when they next send a message.